jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 `svc` protocol allows to use a Kubernetes service declared in the same namespace of the ingress or the service being annotated.
 Services on other namespaces can also be used in the form `svc://namespace/servicename:port/path` if global config [`cross-namespace-services`](#cross-namespace) was configured as `allow`.
 The service can be of any type and a port must always be declared - both in the `auth-url` configuration and in the service resource.
 Using `svc` protocol allows to configure a secure connection, see [secure](#secure-backend) configuration keys and annotate them in the target service.

+{{< alert title="Note" >}}
+`http` or `https` protos should only use domain names with stable IP addresses.
+They are not recommended for external services that scale in/out, or frequently changes their IP, and consequently updates the DNS records.
+HAProxy Ingress will only follow changes in the DNS records on full reconciliations or when the configured ingress or service changes, which should cause outages until a new reconciliation happens.
+{{< /alert >}}

 Configuration examples:

 * `auth-url: "http://10.0.0.2"`: Authentication service accepts plain HTTP connection, TCP port `80` and root path are used.